Brainstorming about history, politics, literature, religion, and other topics from a 'gypsy' scholar on a wagon hitched to a star.

 - Location: Seoul, South Korea

 During working hours, I can be found at Ewha Womans University, where I hold an academic position identified as "Professor" according to the title on my office door.
 At Ewha, I teach essay composition, research writing, and cultural issues, including the occasional graduate seminar on Gnosticism and Johannine theology and the occasional undergraduate course on European history.
 My doctorate is in history (U.C.
 Berkeley), with emphasis on religion and science, and my thesis is on John's gospel and Gnostic texts.
+I also work as one-half of a translating team with my wife, and our most significant translation is Yi Kwang-su's novel The Soil, which was funded by the Literature Translation Institute of Korea.
 I'm originally from the Arkansas Ozarks, but my academic career -- at times funded through doctoral and postdoctoral fellowships (e.g., Fulbright, Naumann, Lady Davis) -- has taken me through stints in Texas, California, Switzerland, Germany, Australia, and Israel and has landed me in Seoul, South Korea.
 I've also traveled to Mexico, visited much of Europe, including Moscow, and touched down briefly in a few East Asian countries.
 Hence: "Gypsy Scholar."

 - Philip Bobbitt's Response to Critics?